Advertisement

 How to Apply for Section 8 in Birmingham

-To apply for Section 8 or Public Housing assistance in Birmingham, Alabama, you need to submit an application directly to one of the housing authorities listed above during an open enrollment period.
+To apply for housing assistance in Birmingham, Alabama, submit an application directly to one of the 2 housing authorities serving the Birmingham area (listed above).
+Right now, 1 waiting list is accepting applications — apply as soon as possible, as open enrollment periods can close with short notice.
 Applications are always free — never pay anyone to apply on your behalf.

 Before applying, gather the following documents for all household members: government-issued photo ID, Social Security cards, birth certificates for minors, proof of income (pay stubs, tax returns, benefit statements), and proof of current address.
+For a family of four in this area, income must be below $47,950/year (Very Low Income threshold) to qualify for most programs.
 Having these ready before a waitlist opens can be the difference between getting on the list and missing the window.

 Birmingham, Alabama Section 8 Income Limits